 Related Posts

+We’re delighted to be featured in Metropolis Magazine, the publication that has its finger on the pulse of what’s next in architecture and interior design.
 For more than 40 years, Metropolis has kept a clear focus on ethics, innovation, and sustainability in architecture and design that makes people’s lives better.
-The Metropolis feature focuses on our bold glass interior solutions and how we’ve built a reputation for delivering quality product on time, stress-free, and aligned with clients’ requests and expectation.
+The Metropolis Magazine feature focuses on our bold glass interior solutions and how we’ve built a reputation for delivering quality product on time, stress-free, and aligned with clients’ requests and expectations.

 Related Posts

-Our versatile Vetro range integrates well with standard construction methods and boasts virtually endless customization options.
-Choose from our extensive product range that’s designed to meet your needs on functionality, aesthetic and budget.
+At MetroWall, we offer innovative glass solutions for every workspace.
+Our versatile VETRO Series integrates well with standard construction methods and boasts virtually endless customization options.
+Choose from our extensive product range that’s designed to meet your needs on functionality, aesthetics, and budget.
+Here is a look at the specs for this glass system:

 Related Posts

-Sustainability is becoming more important by the day.
+Building with sustainable products is becoming more important by the day.
 With climate change high on the agenda, many of us in the construction industry are thinking of ways we can build and design spaces that don’t just do good for the occupants but do good for the planet too.
+When it comes to interior design, there are several factors to consider, one of which is whether or not you’re incorporating sustainable products.
+Drywall is are construction industry stalwart, but is there a superior choice available?
+We say, yes.

-1. Glass is recyclable
+1. Glass and Aluminum is Recyclable

 The amount of waste produced during the manufacture of glass is low and most of the waste can be collected, remelted and used to produce new glass.